vechain/docs/sync2/get-started.md

 #### Install Sync2 on Windows
 1. [Download the installation file](https://sync.vecha.in/)
 2. If prompted, click **Run** or **Save**.
-3. Open the file called "Sync.exe"
+3. Open the file called "Sync2-win-{VERSION}.exe"
 4. Follow the steps to install

 #### Install Sync2 on MacOS
 1. [Download the installation file](https://sync.vecha.in/)
-2. Open the file called "Sync.dmg"
+2. Open the file called "Sync2-mac-{Architecture}-{version}.dmg"
-3. **Drag** Sync to the application folder
+3. **Drag** Sync2 application to the application folder

 #### Install Sync2 on Linux
 1. [Download the installation file](https://sync.vecha.in/)